When you visit Miami, you'll find that the vibrant city offers endless possibilities.

 Stop by downtown for a place to eat and enjoy the sun on your face while you taste local treats.
 Golfers can spend time on pristine courses, while kids and families can explore the Naples' Pier.

-There are several attractions in this city that will appeal to visitors of all ages, so you can explore as you please without feeling the need to rush.
+Several attractions in this city will appeal to visitors of all ages, so you can explore as you please without feeling the need to rush.

 Do note, though, that Naples' shops shut down fairly early in the evening, with most closing their doors around 5 PM.